pfmnowak/beer-odyssey-react/README.md

 - Flexbox
 - SVG
 - React Routing
+- ESLint
+- Prettier

 ## Running the application

 To test the application you can run it in the development mode by running `npm start` in the console.

+You can also test it live here: https://pfmnowak.github.io/beer-odyssey-react/

 ## Implemented Features